RyotaUshio/obsidian-pdf-plus/vault/Obsidian PDF++/index.md

 Start your exploration from here: [[Getting started]]

 > [!important] Support Development
+> This plugin was created and is maintained by an unpaid student.
+>
-> It is not an easy work to develop and maintain this plugin; it requires investigating Obsidian's unexposed internals, the knowledge of the technical specification of the PDF file format and PDF-related libraries, and more.
+> It is not an easy work; it requires investigating Obsidian's unexposed internals, the knowledge of the technical specification of the PDF file format and PDF-related libraries, and more.
 >
 > Therefore, **your financial support is crucial for ensuring PDF++ can help you organize your knowledge base for the years to come.**
 >